chinamike65/hugo-tuolesi/content/book5/book5en.md

 12

-Second, a brief description of six degrees
+Second, a brief description of six degrees "Deep Prajnaparamita"
-"Deep Prajnaparamita"

-"Performance" refers to the ten thousand actions of the Bodhisattva, which is the work done by the Bodhisattva, including the six perfections, that is, the six paramitas.
+"Performance" refers to the ten thousand actions of the Bodhisattva, which is the work done by the Bodhisattvas, including the six perfections, that is, the six paramitas.

-Paramita is a literal translation of Sanskrit, including Paramita for giving, Paramita for keeping precepts, Paramita for patience, Paramita for diligence, Paramita for meditation, and Paramita for wisdom.
+Paramita is a literal translation of Sanskrit, including the Paramita of Generosity, Paramita of Discipline, Paramita of Patience, Paramita of Diligence, Paramita of Meditation, and the Paramita of Wisdom.

-"Deep" , the six paramitas are deep.
+"Deep" - the six paramitas are deep.

 Here, when Guanyin Bodhisattva entered the deep prajnaparamita to meditate on emptiness, he talked about emptiness to Sariputra.